kenneth-ge/Substitution-Algebra/Problems/Problem 4.md

 ## Solution

-Answer: 2; the first letter has to be a B, and the second letter can be a B or a D. The third letter has to be a D, because otherwise B is three letters away from E, so it wouldn't work.
+Answer: 4; the first letter has to be a B, and the second and third letters can be a B or a D. The fourth letter has to be a D, because otherwise B is three letters away from E, so it wouldn't work.